 Remember to prepare by stretching for a few minutes.
 This doesn’t have to be intensive, but take a little bit of time to start with few rounds of sun salutations (if practicing in morning) or moon salutations (if practicing in evening).

-The benefits of yoga on our spiritual wellbeing is a very different process and is much difficult to quantify for scientists.
-While completely praised as a way to get your body and mind in shape, yoga really shines when you consider its philosophical properties.
+The benefits on our spiritual wellbeing is a very different process and is much difficult to quantify for scientists.
+While completely praised as a way to get your body and mind in shape, really shines when you consider its philosophical properties.

 Let Arohan Yoga Help to Transform Your Mind, Body, and Soul